Anomalies in (2+1)D fermionic topological phases and (3+1)D path integral state sums for fermionic SPTs: Symmetry fractionalization

-Anyon lines may be ``bent'' using the $A$ and $B$ symbols, given diagrammatically by In fact, these bending operators are unitary~\cite{Bonderson07b}, so the corresponding equations for the diagrams reflected vertically are Hermitian conjugates of the above.
+In fact, these bending operators are unitary~\cite{Bonderson07b}, so the corresponding equations for the diagrams reflected vertically are Hermitian conjugates of the above.
 They can be expressed in terms of $F$-symbols by

 where the phase $\varkappa_a = \pm 1$ is the Frobenius-Schur indicator

 The $R$-symbols define the braiding properties of the anyons, and are defined via the the following diagram:

 Under a basis transformation, $\Gamma^{ab}_c : V^{ab}_c \rightarrow V^{ab}_c$, the $F$ and $R$ symbols change: